g3n/g3nd/README.md

 for your test.
 You can can change it directly or copy it to a new file such as `tests_mytest.go` and experiment with the engine.
 Your new test will appear under the
 |tests| category with 'mytest' name.
+The contents of the `tests_model.go`
+file are shown below, documenting the common structure of all demo/tests programs:

 ```Go
 // This is a simple model for your tests